evesamani/article-INSEE-2025/README.md

 Databases : General state files (Fichiers généraux de l'Etat, 1978-2009), Siasp (2010 - 2021) [French administrative databases].

-**Publication upcoming in the INSEE Références <u> Emploi, chômage et revenus du travail </u>**
+**Publication upcoming in the INSEE Références __Emploi, chômage et revenus du travail_**

 In this repository, you'll find working and unpublished results, as well as sample code.
 My internship report is in French.
 An informal translation of my forthcoming publication is available in English.
 Please note that this is a public statistics publication that meets certain criteria of phrasing and presentation of figures.
-This study will be available in the 2025 Edition of INSEE Eéférences <u> Emploi, chômage et revenus du travail </u>.
+This study will be available in the 2025 Edition of INSEE Références __Emploi, chômage et revenus du travail_.

 ______